antoineauger/production-stack/src/vllm_router/README.md

 **Optional fields:**

+- `callbacks`: The path to the callback instance extending CustomCallbackHandler.
 - (When using `static` service discovery) `static_backends`: The URLs of static serving engines, separated by commas (e.g., `http://localhost:9001,http://localhost:9002,http://localhost:9003`).
 - (When using `static` service discovery) `static_models`: The models running in the static serving engines, separated by commas (e.g., `model1,model2`).
 - (When using `static` service discovery and if you enable the `--static-backend-health-checks` flag) `static_model_types`: The model types running in the static serving engines, separated by commas (e.g., `chat,chat`).